-- News Release for your client Your news release must have clear news value related to your client and must follow the proper traditional or digital format and AP style.

-- 6. Profile for your client Your profile should run two to four pages.
+- 5. News Release for your client Your news release must have clear news value related to your client and must follow the proper traditional or digital format and AP style. - 6.
+Profile for your client Your profile should run two to four pages.
 A profile is a feature article about a newsworthy person who founded, directs or benefits from your client's services.
-Please also get a photo of your interviewee!
-(Interviews can be a team effort; writing is independent work.)

-- 7. FAQ or Fact Sheet for your client What questions might a student, potential funder or potential program participant or potential volunteer have about your client?
+Please also include a photo of your interviewee.
+(Interviews can be a team effort; writing is independent work.) - 7.
+FAQ or Fact Sheet for your client What questions might a potential volunteer, potential funder or potential program participant have about your client?
 What facts can be helpful?
-Your fact sheet is independent work.

-- 8. Additional piece for your client You must also complete at least one additional piece as independent work for your portfolio.
+Your fact sheet is independent work. - 8.
+Additional piece for your client You must also include at least one additional piece as independent work for your portfolio.
 There are a lot of potential options for you to choose from, and several ideas follow.
-If you come up with another idea, please let me know!
-This is not a complete list!
+If you come up with another idea, please let me know.

 - 1- to 2-minute info video

 - News release-print

 - News release-broadcast

 - Letter to the editor

-- Fact sheet or FAQ

-- LinkedIn page/materials

-- Direct mail letter

-- Media list

-- Media advisory

-- Brochure

-- Media Relations Guide

-- Social Media Guide

-- Social media posts (4-6)

-- Website updates

-- Speech/public statement

-- 2 blog posts (300 words each)

-- 2 PSAs

-- Podcast pitch to actual producer

-- Feature pitch to actual editorOther ideas welcome!!